Training structure

 Faculty of Science

-"The aim of this course is to complement the first semester's teaching by developing the issues involved in the evolution of phenotypes and the main associated methodological approaches.
-Lessons will address the evolution of different types of traits (life-history traits, traits involved in reproductive strategies, traits involved in biotic interactions, quantitative traits).
-The main approaches covered include game-theoretic formalization, adaptive dynamics, quantitative genetic approaches and the work of confronting theoretical predictions with empirical data.
-Teaching includes:
+"The objective of this course is to complement the teachings of the first semester by developing issues related to the evolution of phenotypes and the main methodological approaches associated with them.
+The teachings will address the evolution of different types of traits (life history traits, traits involved in reproductive strategies, traits involved in biotic interactions, quantitative traits).
+The main approaches covered include the formalization of game theory, adaptive dynamics, quantitative genetics approaches, and the comparison of theoretical predictions with empirical data.
+The course includes:

 1) lectures on the main concepts of evolutionary ecology;

-2) tutorials focusing on document studies and exercises".
+2) tutorials focused on document studies and exercises

 Macroecology / biogeography